Chinese Graduate Profiles

 2. Studying the courses well in university is important, as it helps you to build a solid understanding of the fundamental principles that will be used in your job if you pursue a profession relevant to your field of study.

-3. Joining the professional organisations in your industry as a student member, for example, Engineers Australia if you are studying engineering.
+3. Join professional organisations in your industry as a student member, such as Engineers Australia if you are studying engineering.
 Attending events held by these organisations and networking with professionals will help you to gain valuable industry insights.
 It can also assist with determining your career pathways.

 Stephanie Liu